FarahKhazaal/gem5_Multiprocessor_security/README.md

-# System-Level Design for Assessing Shared Resources Effects on Multiprocessor Systems Security
+# System-Level Design for Assessing Shared Resources Effects on Multiprocessor Systems Security using GEM5

 Welcome to the project repository for "System-Level Design for Assessing Shared Resources Effects on Multiprocessor Systems Security."
 This repository contains the resources and documentation related to the study of processor architecture vulnerabilities using the gem5 software.